jonathankek1016/llm-inference-explorer/README.md

 I come from a cybersecurity and infrastructure background, and this project reflects my curiosity about understanding AI systems through visualization and interactive learning.

+## Requirements

+To use this application, simply provide your own OpenAI-compatible API key.

+Your API key is stored locally in your browser for convenience and is **never included** in this repository.

 ## Related Work